Logiqx/gps-details/docs/devices/coros/firmware/3.0308.0/README.md

 GPSResults can be used to compare the position-derived speeds (green) and probable doppler-derived speeds (red).

-Differences in the plots show some independence of position and time.
+Differences in the plots show some independence of position and speed.

 ![walk-speedsurfing](img/walk-speedsurfing.png)